DavidsonGroup/flexiplex/tutorial.md

 Number of reads where more than one barcode was found: 1422 All done!
 ```
-You'll see that the number of reads where a barcode was found is less than half, but this is okay because we have selected just the best quality read (-f 0 means no sequencing errors in the flank around the barcode).
-You'll also see that there are some reads were mutlipled barcodes are found, so called chimeric reads.
+You'll see that the number of reads where a barcode was found is less than half, but this is okay because we have intentionally selected just the best quality read (-f 0 means no sequencing errors in the flank around the barcode).
+You'll also see that there are some reads were multiple barcodes are found, so called chimeric reads.
 Flexiplex will chop these reads to make two (or more), when it's running in demultiplexing mode later.
 We typically find 2-15% of reads being chimeric in this type of data.
-If you see a much larger fraction in your own dataset (>20%) you may have a data quality issues that need to be addressed.
+If you see a much larger fraction in your own dataset (>20%) you may have a data quality issues that needs addressing.

 The key output from this step is a file called "flexiplex_barcodes_counts.txt" which lists the number of reads for each barcode, and will be used for generating a knee plot in the next step.
 ```